sathytrench/sathytrench/README.md

 Hi!
 I'm an artist, writer, and engineer living in NYC.
 I attended the Grace Hopper Program at Fullstack Academy, where I learned as much JavaScript as I could while being blasted with the fire-hose of fullstack developer education (including Express, Node.js, PostgreSQL, React, Redux, and Sequelize).
-Currently I'm a software engineering apprentice at [Upstatement](https://upstatement.com/), where I've been learning a lot more about Git, Ruby-on-Rails, and React Native.
+I recently completed a software engineering apprenticeship at [Upstatement](https://upstatement.com/) and I'm currently seeking my next full-time engineering role.

 I grew up allergic to the computer (but very into videogames), went to school for creative writing, and spent some time in New York's poetry and printmaking worlds.